-How to Adjust Suspension on a Kart
+How To Adjust Suspension On A Kart

+Originally, suspension wasn’t deemed necessary on a kart because it would add too much weight to the frame of what was supposed to be a lightweight vehicle.
 As karts have evolved over the years, the chassis itself plus a few other key components have become the key to unlocking how its suspension ‘system’ functions.

 If you’re familiar with karts, you’ll notice that the base of it is made up of tubing.
-This material will come in different sizes depending on the size of the kart overall, but most adult karts will be made of 30mm or 32mm tubing.
+This material will come in different sizes depending on the size of the kart overall, but most adult karts will be made of 30 mm or 32 mm tubing.

-Axles And Spindles
+Axles & Spindles